public interface SpeedSensor {

 Testability tip

-Instead, it’s much better to use injection, which is just a fancy way of saying that when a component is created it should be handed all the objects it needs.
+You might think that it’s easy for components to just get the motors or Instead, it’s much better to use injection, which is just a fancy way of saying that when a component is created it should be handed all the objects it needs.
 So if we have a component that requires a sensor, then that component should require the sensor be given to it (usually through the constructor, if possible).
 The robot class can create this component and pass the sensor to it, while test cases can pass in a mock sensor.
 (We’ll talk about mocks in the next section.)
+The bottom line is that these other components should depend only upon injected |

 Using motors in tests